adizona/aws-datalake/articles/partitioning_data_on_s3.md

     ```
         aws s3 ls s3://gdelt-open-data
     ```
-    You will notice that there are two folders events/ and v2/.
+    You will notice that there are two sub-folders - events/ and v2/.
 1. Let's ignore v2/ and further explore events/.
     ```
         aws s3 ls s3://gdelt-open-data/events/
     ```
     You will notice that there are several csv files with a date stamp in the file name.

 ## Store GDELT Data with Partitioning